Structure formation during phase transitions in strongly interacting matter: Introduction

-Another interesting feature of the first-order phase transition in isospin-asymmetric matter characterized by more than one conserving charge is a possibility of existence of the so called pasta phase \cite{G92}.
+Another interesting feature of the first-order phase transition in isospin-asymmetric matter characterized by more than one conserved charge is the possibility of the existence of so-called pasta phases \cite{G92}.
 In case of the compact stars the conserving charges are the baryon and electric charges.
-Interplay between Coulomb and surface tension leads to a possibility of appearance of structures of different geometry as droplets, rods and slabs and configurations of a more whimsical form, cf. \cite{Ravenhall1983,Lorenz1993,Watanabe2000}.
+The interplay between Coulomb and surface tension leads to the possibility of the appearance of structures of different geometry as droplets, rods and slabs and configurations of a more whimsical form, cf. \cite{Ravenhall1983,Lorenz1993,Watanabe2000}.
+Important role is played by the Debye screening effects, cf. \cite{Voskresensky:2001jq,VYT2003}.
 Only with taking into account of finite size effects one is able to construct a correct description of the pasta phases \cite{Voskresensky:2001jq,VYT2003,Maruyama:2005vb,MTVTEC,Maruyama2008,Okamoto:2013tja, Ayriyan:2017nby,Maslov:2018ghi}.
 Nuclear pasta may exist in the inner crusts of neutron stars at $n\lsim 0.7 n_0$, cf. \cite{Ravenhall1983,Lorenz1993,Maruyama:2005vb,Thi2022}.
-In dense interiors there may also exist regions of the hadron-quark \cite{Voskresensky:2001jq,VYT2003,Maruyama2008} and pion and kaon \cite{MTVTEC} pasta phases.
+In dense interiors there may exist regions of the hadron-quark \cite{Voskresensky:2001jq,VYT2003,Maruyama2008} and pion and kaon \cite{MTVTEC} pasta phases.
+In heavy-ion collisions the conserving quantities are the baryon number and isospin.
+Specifics of the first-order phase transitions in collisions of asymmetric nuclei has been discussed in \cite{Chomaz:2003dz,Margueron:2002wk, Ducoin2006,Gulminelli2007,INDRA,Maslov:2019dep}.
+It would be interesting to seek possible manifestations of the formation of the pasta structures in heavy-ion reactions \cite{Maslov:2019dep}.